-This old favorite is still a superior variety in several ways--thick leaves, dark green color, and a compact plant with a nice white stalk.
+The Fordhook Swiss Chard is an old favorite that is still a superior variety in several ways--thick leaves, dark green color, and a compact plant with a nice white stalk.

 Germination: 5-10 days